Sign up for Charolais x Salers Joint Open Days

 - Killing out percentages

-Charolais-sired sucked calves can be:
+Charolais-sired suckled calves can be:

 - Sold as weanlings, commanding top prices and regularly topping markets up and down the country.